dadi/api/docs/configApi.md

 ## Overview

-Serama exposes it's own API to allow for the creation new collection endpoints as well as custom endpoints.
+Serama exposes its own API to allow for the creation new collection endpoints as well as custom endpoints.
 This allows authorised users to, for example, create a new collection endpoint by sending a POST request to `/version/database/collection/config`.

 ## Collections